Highway 13 - Widening Project

 - Mitigate the impact of border crossing activities on the local road system

-- NEXUS lane south of 8th Avenue removes about 25% of traffic from the general traffic lane
+- Future NEXUS lane south of 8th Avenue will remove about 25% of traffic from the general traffic lane

 - Truck lane south of the 264th intersection removes 5% of large slow moving vehicles from the general traffic lane